EgosOwn/onionr/README.md

 The Onionr logo was created by [Anhar Ismail](https://github.com/anharismail) under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 If you modify and redistribute our code ("forking"), please use a different logo and project name to avoid confusion.
-Please do not use our logo in a way that makes it seem like we endorse you without permission.
+Please do not use our logo in a way that makes it seem like we endorse you without our permission.

 ![Tor stinks slide image](docs/tor-stinks-02.png)